ParaCoToUl/noarr-pipelines/docs/compute-node.md

 }
 ```

-The disadvantage of the inheritance approach is that if you want to access any shared state (hubs or variables), you need to pass references via the constructor which makes the approach require more code and boilerplate.
+The disadvantage of the inheritance approach is that if we want to access any shared state (hubs or variables), we need to pass references via the constructor which makes the approach require more code and boilerplate.

 The other option is to define the custom node via lambda expressions: